 The Bottom Line

 - Sophisticated or not, every investor could use a financial advisor to help put together a financial plan or offer crucial guidance on the best moves for a portfolio.
-SmartAsset’s matching tool can pair you with a financial advisor in your area, in minutes, to help you find the right investments for your portfolio.
+SmartAsset’s matching tool can pair you with a financial advisor in your area in minutes.
 If you’re ready, get started now.

 - Whether you’re considering getting started with investing or already have lots of experience, an investment calculator can help you figure out how to meet your goals.
 It can show you how your initial investment, frequency of contributions and risk tolerance can all affect how your money grows.